Characters

 Proposition can be generalized in the following sense:

 This can be used to determine all finite subgroup $G$ of $\SO(3)$: Remember from section that every $g\in\SO(3)$ has a rotation axis and therefore the action of $\SO(3)$ on $S^2$ fixes a pair of antipodal points of $S^2$.
 Let $X$ be the set of points that come out as fixed points for some $g\in G\sm\{E\}$.
-Then $G\cdot X\sbe X$, for if $x\in X$, $g_xx=x$ and $g\in G$, then $(gg_xg^{-1})gx=gx$, i.e. $gx$ is a fixed point of $gg_xg^{-1}\in G$ - this also shows that $S(gx)=gS(x)g^{-1}$.
+Then $G\cdot X\sbe X$, for if $x\in X$, then there is some $g_x\in G$ such that $g_xx=x$ and for any $g\in G$ we have $(gg_xg^{-1})gx=gx$, i.e. $gx$ is a fixed point of $gg_xg^{-1}\in G$ - this also shows that $S(gx)=gS(x)g^{-1}$.
 The essential observation is that $S(x)=S(-x)$ and for $y\neq\pm x$: $(S(x)\sm\{E\})\cap(S(y)\sm\{E\})=\emptyset$.
 Hence

 $$